 Ancient ostrich eggshell beads

-In the year 2014, a space capsule named KEO will be launched into orbit by the European Space Agency.
+In the year 2014, a space capsule named KEO will be launched into orbit with support from UNESCO and the European Space Agency.
 Its destination is the planet Earth, 50,000 years from now.
-Consider it an upgrade to the message-in-a-bottle Golden Record that Carl Sagan strapped to the Voyager spacecraft: on board will be a smorgasboard of humanity: a drop of human blood encased in a diamond, a compendium of human knowledge, photographs of people from “all cultures,” and other vestiges of our civilization).
-Also on board: a specially-engineered, durable DVD, with pictographic instructions for building a DVD reader.
+Consider it an upgrade to the message-in-a-bottle Golden Record that Carl Sagan strapped to the Voyager probe: on board will be a drop of human blood encased in a diamond, a compendium of human knowledge, photographs of people from “all cultures,” and other vestiges of our civilization).
+In addition, a specially-engineered, durable DVD will be included on the capsule with pictographic instructions for building a DVD reader.
 Every member of humanity is invited to imprint a message on this DVD.
+This is mine.

 Forty one thousand years ago, a group of people lived at a place now called Enkapune Ya Muto in the Maasai language or Twilight Cave.
 This rock shelter is driven into the side of a 3,000 meter cliff known as the Mau Escarpment, forming one of the walls of Kenya’s Great Rift Valley.
 Here, forest and savanna merge, and this site, along with other early African habitations, is the crucible of humanity’s prehistory.
 In an area of only dozens of square meters, blades were flaked, meats charred, and plants littered.
 Over the next 41,000 years, these artifacts were buried in a silt deposition 5-6 meters deep, as they were joined by the refuse of later peoples, journeymen of the Iron Age, who dribbled ink on a palimpsest invisible to their eyes.